 The State of Ohio requires the following for Passport Enrollment in Ohio:

 The State of Ohio requires that the business be covered by both General/Professional liability and Workman’s Compensation especially if the Agency is going to participate in any state programs for reimbursement.

 To enroll in Passport [Medicaid] for your home care business, you will need to apply for your enrollment through Department of Aging in Ohio.
-A home care enrollment application with home care polices and procedures will need to be compiled and sent to the Department of Aging in Ohio with a fee of $560.
+A home care enrollment application with home care policies and procedures will need to be compiled and sent to the Department of Aging in Ohio with a fee of $560.
 Initial Enrollment can take up to 6 months.

 Researching the Passport regulations is a must when starting this process of applying for your home care agency’s enrollment.
 Ohio Department of Aging also requires an RN to supervise aides.
 An Administrator and Alternately qualified individual to run the home care business who are over the age of 18 and have a GED or higher must also be presented.
 All Key Staff and owner(s) will have to pass a background check.

 There is pre-certification survey that needs to take place before the enrollment process can be completed.
-This is not an easy task, professional assistance will most likely be required in order to navigate the process and keep the business running smoothly.
+This is not an easy task, professional assistance will most likely be required to navigate the process and keep the business running smoothly.
 Our home care license and home care business startup consultants can help.
 Call us today.

 The county or township may have specific requirements that need to be met with an application for a local license to conduct business in that area.
 Having an optimal location and the proper office set is important.
 Make sure all the proper licenses are in a conspicuous area.